-There is a scattering of other polling that has taken a similar approach – but with rather inconsistent results.
+There is a one other poll that has taken a similar approach.
 Number Cruncher Politics has reported that only 38% now think the UK should join the EU, while 47% indicate that it should not.
 However, the company never asked people how they would have voted in a second EU referendum on Remain vs. Leave.
-In contrast, when in early February YouGov (as part of its Eurotrack series) asked people whether they would vote in a referendum to ‘remain outside’ or ‘to join’ the EU, slightly more indicated they would vote to join (42%) than to stay outside (40%).
-That said, those figures compare with an average level of support of 46% for Remain and 41% for Leave in three Eurotrack polls conducted between October and January, so even this reading might be thought to hint at some reduction in support for EU membership.

-In so far as this is the case, BMG’s polls indicate that the principal reason is that those who voted Remain in 2016 are less likely to say that they would vote to join the EU now that the UK has already left than they were to indicate that they would vote Remain prior to the implementation of Brexit.
+In so far as this there has been a change of outlook, BMG’s polls indicate that the principal reason is that those who voted Remain in 2016 are less likely to say that they would vote to join the EU now that the UK has already left than they were to indicate that they would vote Remain prior to the implementation of Brexit.
 On average, only just under three-quarters (74%) of Remain voters now say they would vote to join the EU, whereas immediately before Brexit 87% said that they would vote Remain.
 In contrast, Leave voters are as firm as ever in their belief that the UK should be out of the EU – 87% say they would vote to stay out, the same as the 87% who previously said that they would vote to Leave.
 In short, it appears from this evidence that some Remain voters have indeed accommodated themselves to the prospect of Britain being outside the EU.

 However, any survey research is sensitive to the wording of the question asked.
 Any change to the wording of a question can result in a change in the distribution of responses – and perhaps especially so when, as in this case, the change inverts which option is presented as the status quo (albeit that the change reflects reality).
 If attitudes really have changed, we should also be able to identify that change when the same question has been asked both before and since the implementation of Brexit.